JustinMorgan/MEANSandbox/README.md

   - Installing
   - Client-side dependency management
   - Bower, Yeoman, Grunt, Browserify, etc.

-Note that this is an experimental project, and very much a work in progress.
-It's getting refactored, reorganized, and improved. **Comments, suggestions, and pull requests are welcome.**

 #Setup
 **Note: Not tested recently; beware of missing dependencies.** This will be more automated soon.